Can I Get Paid Without a Signed Change Order in Florida?

 This information provides an overview of key steps involved in filing a construction lien under Florida Statute Chapter 713.
 It is intended

 I’ve had this conversation more times than I can count.
-It starts with a potential client calling me, and it ends with
+When not to hire a lawyer It starts with a potential client

 The scope changed.
 You did the extra work.
 Now the GC or owner refuses to pay because “you didn’t get a signed change order.”
 Sound familiar?